-Getting food delivered is definitely a treat: it doesn’t help with the plastic problem in the Netherlands, and it also doesn’t lower that food bill.
-But some evenings, there’s just nothing else that will make you feel quite as cosy and luxurious as having the perfect meal delivered right to your door.
+Getting food delivered is definitely a treat: it doesn’t help with the plastic problem in the Netherlands, nor does it lower the food bill — but some evenings, there’s just nothing else that will make you feel quite as cosy and luxurious as having the perfect meal delivered right to your doorstep.

 Our score: 5/5

-It’s blue!
-It’s Deliveroo!
-In my opinion, Deliveroo is the best all-round service for ordering food in the Netherlands.
+It’s blue, it’s Deliveroo!
+In my opinion, Deliveroo is the best all-around service for ordering food in the Netherlands.
 It has its fair share of junk food, but it also has the healthier and fresher-tasting options that UberEats specialises in.
 So whatever you’re craving, Deliveroo will probably be able to offer you something.

 Furthermore, the app is clean, the tracking system is easy to use and very clear, and there are enough filters to be able to find exactly what you want.

 At the top of the app, there are about six basic cuisine options: pizza, sushi, burgers — you get the idea.
 But that’s not the only filtering system: there’s also the search option at the top, which allows you to add dietary preferences and suchlike.